satwikkansal/wtfpython/README.md

 # Help

+Thanks a ton for reading this project, I hope you enjoyed it and found it informative!

 I'm looking for full-time opportunities, I'd highly appreciate if you could do me a small favor by letting me know about open positions around you.

-Thanks a ton for reading this project, I hope you enjoyed it and found it informative!
+You can find more about me [here](https://satwikkansal.xyz).

-**Want to share What the f*ck Python with friends?**
+## Want to share wtfPython with friends?

 [Twitter](https://twitter.com/intent/tweet?url=https://github.com/satwikkansal/wtfpython&hastags=python,wtfpython) |
 [Linkedin](https://www.linkedin.com/shareArticle?url=https://github.com/satwikkansal&title=What%20the%20f*ck%20Python!&summary=An%20interesting%20collection%20of%20subtle%20and%20tricky%20Python%20snippets.)